-Hoummous or hummus is a dip made from mashed chickpeas and blended with tahini, garlic, lemon juice and olive oil.
+Hummus or hoummous is a Middle Eastern dip made from mashed chickpeas and blended with tahini, garlic, lemon juice, spices and olive oil.

 This Middle Eastern Dip known as hummus or hoummous, has passed to the Cypriot cuisine as hoummoi.

 Hoummous is one of those many plates called mezedes, they will serve you going to any taverna in Cyprus.

 Eating mezedes in Cyprus is like a ritual and they keep bringing plates after plates, after plates, after plates.